accessibilitywars/zaw2/content/builds/heal-quick-troubadour.md

 #### Alternative

+Weapon swap is optional:

+---

-Weapon swap is optional.
-Consider scepter and shield for tanking and focus for additional CC/pulls.
+Scepter and shield for tanking

 {{ scepter_main(stat="Harrier's", sigil="Transference") }}
 {{ shield_off(stat="Harrier's", sigil="Paralyzation") }}

-OR
+---

+Scepter and focus for additional CC/pulls.

 {{ scepter_main(stat="Harrier's", sigil="Transference") }}
 {{ focus_off(stat="Minstrel's", sigil="Renewal") }}

+---

 > <small>_Shield is better used for tanking and focus is useful for pulling adds.
 Alternate weapon sets should be prioritised based on utility requirements._</small>